bmxam/PetscWrap.jl/README.md

 Note that the primary objective of this project is to enable the wrapper of the SLEPc library through the [SlepcWrap.jl](https://github.com/bmxam/SlepcWrap.jl) project.

+This project is only a wrapper to PETSc functions, the purpose is not to deliver a julia `Array` (it maybe be one day the purpose of a package `PetscArrays.jl`).

 ## How to install it

 You must have installed the PETSc library on your computer and set the two following environment variables : `PETSC_DIR` and `PETSC_ARCH`.